tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 #### Step 2.
 Process the orders in the search response body

-See the [Search orders OpenAPI Specification](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-search/specs.yaml#/order-search/searchRoute) and [Receive order](README.md) for order fields descriptions.
+See the [Search orders OpenAPI Specification](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-search/specs.yaml#/order-search/searchRoute) and [Receive order response](README.md) for order fields descriptions.

 * Use the `lastUpdatedAt` on order line level to filter on the line has been changed.
 * Use the `status` field to filter on process and logistics status.